 In 2015, the program was expanded and renamed to award both undergraduate and graduate fellowships to full-time students pursuing MS or PhD degrees in the science and engineering disciplines related to ALERT’s research.
 Selected students will receive full tuition and a stipend (up to $2,700 per month for up to three years for graduate students and up to $1,200 per month for up to two years for undergraduate students).
 Multi-year continuation will be granted based upon satisfactory progress.

-Award recipients will engage in research work, class work and career development activities that will provide them with a skill set that will be further strengthened by the completion of a 10-week summer research experience at a DHS laboratory, industrial venue engaged in relevant DHS-related research and development, or other DHS-related federal, state or local facility engaged in AIT related research and development.
+Award recipients will engage in research work, class work and career development activities that will provide them with a skill set that will be further strengthened by the completion of two 10-week summer research experiences at a DHS laboratory, industrial venue engaged in relevant DHS-related research and development, or other DHS-related federal, state or local facility engaged in center related research and development.

-Participating students will be immersed in explosive detection or security threat detection research and practical training so that they can witness the impact and relevance of their work as they engage in real-world development.
+Participating students will be immersed in ALERT related research and practical training so that they can witness the impact and relevance of their work as they engage in real-world development.

 Program Requirements for Participants

 - Must be a US Citizen pursuant to DHS requirements;

 - Must be a full-time student enrolled in an undergraduate or graduate degree program at an approved ALERT University Partner;

 - Must maintain a cumulative GPA of 3.30 or higher on a 4.0 scale throughout participation in the Program;